folio-org/mod-circulation/doc/loanrules.md

 A loan for material type `book` and loan type `rare` and patron group `visitor` matches both lines.
 The criterium type priority is the same (`t`).
 They both have two criteria.
 The line with policy-d has higher priority because it is last (it has a higher line number).

+## Fallback policy

+There always must be a line with a fallback policy like `fallback-policy: no-circulation`.
+It must be after the priority line and before the the first rule.

+For `priority: last-line` it must be after the last rule.